Ultrafast grocery

 Successful transactions means speed, highly intuitive and responsive phone app and good customer service.

 There are also other ways to attract the customers and grow the base fast.
-Deep discounts and honey teasers have been part and parcel of all start-ups.
+Deep discounts and honeymoon teasers have been part and parcel of all start-ups.
 The same approach that Uber, Deliveroo, Door Dash and all others that came to play.
 It is the same with Q-commerce and the ultrafast version.

 A fast growing base fuels rising valuation and the next rounds of series funding, attracting and paying for more creative and development talent in the software space.
 These then enable the next phases of growth.